 Except, back then, Mikel was anything but.
-Born Michael but known as Mikel after a clerical error by the Nigerian FA in the build-up to the U17 World Cup two years in 2003, he was the Flying Eagles’ creative leader.
+Born Michael but known as Mikel after a clerical error by the Nigerian FA in the build-up to the U17 World Cup in 2003, he was the Flying Eagles’ creative leader.

 All long limbs and sprightly invention, Mikel was an attacking midfielder that led his team by example as they put opponents to the sword.